 To promote socio-economic development in the region, Virunga Energies plans to supply hydroelectric power to nine towns in North Kivu, home to approximately 3.8 million people.
 Virunga Energies is a fully integrated company that builds its own power plants and networks, and transmits, distributes, and markets electricity to end consumers.

 To carry out its mission, Virunga Energies intends to produce up to 100 MW by 2040.
-Virunga Energies already has a production capacity of ~30MW and is under construction of a new hydroelectric power plant of ~13MW.
+Virunga Energies already has a production capacity of ~30MW and and a new 13 MW hydroelectric powerplant is currently under construction.

 Virunga Energies has built, and operates, 3 hydroelectric power stations: Mutwanga, 1.4 MW, Matebe 13.1 MW and Luviro 14.6 MW.